Spy4Code/Lab-Server/README.md

 Passowrd : lab

 # Setup server in virtualbox
-Wharch the Vedio to see how to set up the lab
+Whatch the Vedio to see how to set up the lab

 Limk >>